pulumi/docs/content/registry/packages/aws/how-to-guides/aws-ts-url-shortener-cache-http.md

 title: "Serverless URL Shortener with Redis Cache and HttpServer | TypeScript"
 h1: "Serverless URL Shortener with Redis Cache and HttpServer"
 linktitle: "Serverless URL Shortener with Redis Cache and HttpServer"
+meta_desc: "Serverless URL Shortener with Redis Cache and HttpServer how-to guide using ts"
 no_edit_this_page: true
 cloud: aws
 language: ts